kwame-mintah/notes-md/personal-development/coding/00-algorithms.md

 ## Binary search

-Binary search wouldn't return the target value, instead return the position in the list were the target is and complexity notation is $O(log\text{ }n)$.
+Binary search wouldn't return the target value, instead returns the position in the list were the target is and complexity notation is $O(log\text{ }n)$ logarithmic time.
 The input list must be sorted and returns some sort of value to indicate that the target does not exist within the input.

 Python example: